Quentin Ferreira

-Quentin Ferreira (born 28 December 1972) is a former South African cricketer.
-Ferreira was a right-handed batsman who bowled right-arm fast-medium.
+Quentin Ferreira (born 28 December 1972) is a South African former cricketer.
+He was a right-handed batsman who bowled right-arm fast-medium.
 He was born in East London, Cape Province.

 In a professional career that lasted from the 1996/97 to the 1998/99 South African cricket seasons, Ferreira played both the first-class and List A formats of the game with four different sides.
 Debuting in the 1996/97 season for Eastern Province, he proceeded to play first-class and List A cricket for Eastern Province B, Northerns B and Northerns.
-He later played List A cricket in England for the Surrey Cricket Board in 1999, making two appearances in the 1999 NatWest Trophy against Norfolk in the 1st round and Cheshire in the 2nd round.
+He later played List A cricket in England for the Surrey Cricket Board in 1999, making two appearances in the 1999 NatWest Trophy against Norfolk in the first round and Cheshire in the second round.

-In his first-class career, he played 18 times scoring 374 runs at a batting average of 23/37, with a single half century high score of 63*.
+In his first-class career, he played 18 times scoring 374 runs at a batting average of 23/37, with a single half century high score of 63 not out.
 A bowling all rounder, Ferreira took 57 wickets at a bowling average of 24.38, with best figures of 4/17.
-Ferreira played nearly an equal amount of List A matches, playing 22.
-In these he scored 128 runs at an average of 21.33, with a high score of 34*.
+He played nearly an equal amount of List A matches, playing 22.
+In these he scored 128 runs at an average of 21.33, with a high score of 34 not out.
 With the ball he took 26 wickets at an average 30.88, with best figures of 3/40.
 In the field he took 5 catches.

 His older brother, Dean, represented Orange Free State at first-class and List A level.